gozwei/Marcin-Polkowski-Miscellaneous-Codes/2017_Move_One_Match/README.md

 # Solution to all Move One Match Problem

+This code was used in blog entry [http://morony.pl/?p=1136].

 This code was written just for fun to solve problems similar to those:

 ![alt Move One Match Problem](http://morony.pl/wp-content/uploads/2016/11/IMG_1110-1024x503.jpg "Move One Match Problem")